superform-xyz/piggy/README.md

 ## Overview

-PIGGY Bank consists of two main smart contracts:
+There are two main smart contracts:

 1. **Piggy.sol** - The PIGGY ERC20 token contract with Merkle-based token distribution
 2. **SlopBucket.sol** - MasterChef-style contract for staking LP tokens to earn PIGGY rewards